AnthonyNicklin/meat-free/README.md

 it brings a side navigation bar across from the left.
 The navigation bar is fixed to the top and follows the use down the page for ease of navigation.

-When a user first visits the site they are presented with a clean simple login form with links to a sign up form if they do not have an account.
+When a user first visits the site they are presented with a clean simple login form with a link to a sign up form if they do not have an account.
 Leaving out a navigation bar and rendering the logo center just above the forms gives an elegant look and great first-impression.